The Heart Yearns Without Tears

 Permission required for reprinting, reproducing, or other uses.

-Ilan Stavans is the Lewis-Sebring Professor in Humanities, Latin American and Latino Culture at Amherst College.
-His new book is Lamentations of Nezahualcóyotl: Nahuatl Poems.
+Ilan Stavans is the Lewis-Sebring Professor of Humanities and Latin American and Latino Culture at Amherst College.
+His latest book is Lamentations of Nezahualcóyotl: Nahuatl Poems.
+He is a 2026-2027 fellow at the New York Public Library.

 ● NEWSLETTER